dariozanca/FixaTons/README.md

 # FixaTons
 A collection of Human FixationsDatasets and Metrics for Scanpath Similarity

-For an easy use of the dataset, python software is provided.
-This tools help you in different tasks:

-    - List information
-    - Get data (matrices)
-    - Visualize data
-    - Compute metrics
-    - Compute statistics

-See the correspondent report or the Tutorial.ipynb to an introduction.

 ## Download FixaTons

 - Clone or download the folder with the code